SushmithaPrathap/SushmithaPrathap/README.md

 # 👋 Hi, I'm Sushmitha Prathap

-Aspiring Full-Stack Engineer | Cloud Enthusiast | Open Source Contributor
+Aspiring Full-Stack Engineer | Cloud Enthusiast | AWS Certified

 ---

 ## 🚀 About Me

 I am a recent graduate from Northeastern University with a Master of Science in Information Systems.
 With 3 years of experience in software development, I specialize in the MERN stack and have a keen interest in cloud technologies.
+Strong expertise in AWS cloud technologies and automated testing frameworks, with practical knowledge in distributed systems.
 I love exploring new technologies and contributing to open-source projects.

 - 🌐 Website: [My Portfolio](http://your-portfolio-link.com)
 - 📫 Contact: sushmitha.prathap04@gmail.com